a-type/redux-data-table/README.md

 # redux-data-table

+## Notice

+Although it was a fairly usable solution for local data, I found that this approach to creating a table in Redux was not very compatible with data fetched from external sources.
+I also found that it's often better for an application to sort data in the Redux store in many circumstances, not locally in the table.
+Sorting data in the store means you can keep it consistent throughout the application and won't have to re-sort on each render.
+So I've concluded that this library may have been misguided for most use cases and won't be maintaining it.
+Perhaps poking through the code will give you some ideas for your own projects, but I wouldn't suggest picking it up for anything serious.

 Implementations of generic data tables with sorting and filtering are surprisingly hard to find in the React+Redux ecosystem.
 Here's a go at one.

 redux-data-table is designed to be easy to use, but not necessarily performant or opinionated.
 To get a basic table, you can go ahead and jump right in by passing only a `data` prop to your created form and see how it works.
 Most of the customization revolves around syling the presentational components of the table.